davebrown1975/serverless-portfolio/README.md

 # serverless-portfolio

-ReactJS / AWS based serverless portfolio
+A sample servlerless based architecture for a ReactJS / AWS based portfolio